freme-project/freme-docker/SECURITY.md

+In order to keep the server safety, we recommend to change

 - Create a strong password for MySQL and change [in Docker Composer file](https://github.com/sandroacoelho/freme-docker/blob/master/docker-compose.yml#L34) and [in application properties](https://github.com/sandroacoelho/freme-docker/blob/master/freme-ner/config/application.properties#L17);
 - Create a strong password for Virtuoso and change it [here](https://github.com/sandroacoelho/freme-docker/blob/master/docker-compose.yml#L26);